astorfi/TensorFlow-World/README.rst

 ~~~~~~~~~~~~~~~~~~~~~

 A deep learning is of great interest these days, the crucial necessity for rapid and optimized implementation of the algorithms
 and designing architectures is the software environment.
-TensorFlow is designed to facilate this goal.
+TensorFlow is designed to facilitate this goal.
 The strong advantage of
 TensorFlow is it flexibility is designing highly modular model which also can be a disadvantage too for beginers since lots of
 the pieces must be considered together for creating the model.
 This issue been facilitated as well by developing high level APIs
 such as `Keras <https://keras.io/>`_ and `Slim <https://github.com/tensorflow/models/blob/master/inception/inception/slim/README.md//>`_